crisbee/IntroToDataPowerOnDockerLab/README.md

 For the changes we made, this auto-startup.cfg file is the only place they will show up.
 More complicated configurations will have more files in both the config and local directories.

-# Put your configuratioins in source control using Git
+# Put your configurations in source control using Git

 We want to be able to use these configurations over and over, see what changes from version to version, and share them with team members.
 The best place do that is in a Git repository.
 We will "push" these files to our git repo now.

->Note: Most GitHub repositories, like the ones we are using, are pulic.
+>Note: Most GitHub repositories, like the ones we are using, are public.
 Anybody can see it.
 In a real scenario, you would have your own private repository that allowed you to control access.

 NOTE and UPDATE:
   May have to stop the container.
 During testing, try with it running.
 I wrote the below with it stopped.